Virginia Tech vs. LSU Predictions & Picks - Women's NCAA Tournament Final Four

 LSU Schedule Analysis

-- The Lady Tigers beat the No. 8-ranked Utah Utes, 66-63, on March 24, which goes down as their best victory of the season.
+- In their signature win of the season, the Lady Tigers took down the No. 8 Utah Utes, 66-63, on March 24.

 LSU 2022-23 Best Wins